citadel-tech/Coinswap-Protocol-Specification/v1/0_introduction.md

 # Introduction to Coinswap

-Coinswap is a protocol in Bitcoin that enables trustless, decentralized coin swaps between parties without requiring intermediaries.
-Originally proposed by Greg Maxwell in 2013 on bitcointalk.org, the protocol has evolved significantly, with Chris Belcher introducing important improvements in 2020 through the bitcoin-dev mailing list.
+Coinswap is a protocol in Bitcoin that enables trustless, decentralized atomic swaps between parties without requiring intermediaries.
+Originally proposed in a [post by Greg Maxwell](https://bitcointalk.org/index.php?topic=321228.0) in 2013 on bitcointalk.org, the protocol has evolved significantly, with Chris Belcher introducing important improvements in 2020 through the bitcoin-dev mailing list.

+This documentation covers the technical details of the protocol.
+This introduction contains an overview of what Coinswap is, a high-level picture of how it works and the potential impact.
+[Architecture](./1_architecture.md) contains a more detailed view of the protocol's components and participants, while [Protocol Flow](./3_protocol-flow.md) provides a step-by-step guide to the process of a Coinswap transaction.
+[Fidelity](./4_fidelity.md) explains the concept of fidelity bonds and their role in the protocol, and [Fees](./5_fees.md) outlines the fee structure.[Security](./6_security.md) discusses the security considerations.

 ## What is Coinswap?